What is the immune system?

 What are vaccines?

-Traditional vaccines usually contain harmless versions of microbes—killed or weakened microbes, or parts of microbes—that do not cause disease but are able to stimulate an immune response against the microbes.
+Most vaccines are made with harmless versions of microbes—killed or weakened microbes, or parts of microbes—that do not cause disease but are able to stimulate an immune response against the microbes.
 When the immune system encounters these substances through vaccination, it responds to them, eliminates them from the body, and develops a memory of them.
 This vaccine-induced memory enables the immune system to act quickly to protect the body if it becomes infected by the same microbes in the future.

 What are cancer vaccines?

-Cancer vaccines are medicines that belong to a class of substances known as biological response modifiers.
+Cancer vaccines belong to a class of substances known as biological response modifiers.
 Biological response modifiers work by stimulating or restoring the immune system’s ability to fight infections and disease.
 There are two broad types of cancer vaccines:

-- Preventive (or prophylactic) vaccines, which are intended to prevent cancer from developing in healthy people; and
+- Preventive (or prophylactic) vaccines, which are intended to prevent cancer from developing in healthy people

-- Treatment (or therapeutic) vaccines, which are intended to treat an existing cancer by strengthening the body’s natural defenses against the cancer (7).
+- Treatment (or therapeutic) vaccines, which are intended to treat an existing cancer by strengthening the body’s natural immune response against the cancer (9).
+Treatment vaccines are a form of immunotherapy.

-Two types of cancer preventive vaccines are available in the United States, and one cancer treatment vaccine has recently become available.
+Two types of cancer preventive vaccines (human papillomavirus vaccines and hepatitis B virus vaccines) are available in the United States, and one treatment vaccine (for metastatic prostate cancer) is available.

 How do cancer preventive vaccines work?